yuvalmGS/gigaspaces-wiki-jekyll/xap97/session-based-messaging-api.markdown

   DataEventSession removeListener(EventRegistration registration)
 {%endhighlight  %}

-This frees the relevant resources allocated to manage the notify registration, such as cancelling the automatic lease renewal, unexporting object client stubs, and releasing the client FIFO thread.
+This frees the relevant resources allocated to manage the notify registration, such as cancelling the automatic lease renewal, un exporting object client stubs, and releasing the client FIFO thread.
 {% endtabcontent   %}

 {% tabcontent Closing the Session%}